Saturday 17th June

 People, Wildlife and Timber

-The Forestry Commission have 3 key principles when engaging with the public and that is to promote the relationship between people, wildlife and timber.
+Forestry England have 3 key principles when engaging with the public and that is to promote the relationship between people, wildlife and timber.
 They had been asking themselves how best they teach this relationship with learners aged 3 – 7 years.
 We quickly saw that photography would bring people, wildlife and timber to the lesson plan as children could tell the story of this relationship through their photography.

 One Best Photo